 In 1538, the church was taken over by Protestants, which resulted in the removal of gothic triptychs, stalls and other equipment.
 In the same year, a fire after a lightning struck destroyed the tower.
 In turn, in 1596, a great fire destroyed the entire town together with the temple.
 The tower burnt, the vaults partially collapsed, and the equipment was destroyed.
 At the beginning of the 17th century, renovation works were carried out, during which the tower and vaults were rebuilt.
 During the Thirty Years’ War, the church was not destroyed, but in 1674 suffered again from the impact of lightning, which once again damaged the crowning of the tower, rebuilt ten years later by the local master builder Tobias Hermann.
 Further work was undertaken only in 1734, when a thorough renovation of the interior was carried out, consisting of plastering walls, replacing the windows and the old organs.
 In the middle of the 18th century, the building had to suffer again as a result of the 7-year war, because in 1784, 784 thalers and 23 groschen were spent on another renovation.

 Frequent destruction of the western part of the church contributed to the weakening of the construction of the vaults in the nave and, as a result, to their collapse in 1829.
 Thanks to the help of king Frederick III and the town authorities, a reconstruction was soon undertaken, replacing the old rib vaults with the new barrel vaults.
 In 1835, the presbytery was renovated and in 1878 the rest of the building was repaired.
 After 1945, the building was taken over by Catholics.

 The church was situated on a small hill, on the square adjacent to the north-west to the New Market.
-It is a building made of bricks on foundations of granite stones, in the form of a three-nave pseudobasilica with a polygonal chancel, a massive rectangular tower from the west, and a sacristy and two chapels at the presbytery and nave.
+It is a building made of brick on foundations of granite stones, in the form of a three-nave pseudobasilica with a polygonal chancel, a massive rectangular tower from the west, and a sacristy and two chapels at the presbytery and naves.
 The original chancel from the first half of the 14th century was shorter than the present one and ended rectangular.
 Its original range is marked by oblique buttresses, once located in the corners.
-At the end of the fifteenth century, it was rebuilt into two-span, pentagonal ended and closed with prominent buttresses with large ogival windows between them.
+At the end of the 15th century, chancel was rebuilt into three-bay, pentagonal ended and closed with prominent buttresses with large ogival windows between them.
 The western tower also comes from this period.
 Significant thickening of the western wall, its extension beyond the side wall of the aisles and frayings visible on its outer surface prove that the tower was planned to be much wider than the present one, probably it was supposed to be a massive close to the parish church in Gorzów.